zk90/jekyll-1/lessons/downloading-multiple-records-using-query-strings.md

 lesson, we will write a program that will download a series of records from the [Old Bailey Online][] using custom search criteria, and save them to a directory on our computer.
-This process involves interpreting and manipulating URL Query Strings.
+This process involves interpreting and manipulating URL *Query Strings*.
 In this case, the tutorial will seek to download sources that contain references to people of African descent that were published in the Old Bailey Proceedings between 1700 and 1750.

 For Whom is this Useful?
 ------------------------